christianhaitian/BezelProject-for-Linux/README.md

 -------
 INSTALLATION

 NOTE: do not install the script as user 'root'.
 Only install the script as a normal user...otherwise it may cause future errors.
-MAKE SURE **DIALOG** AND **RPL** ARE INSTALLED OR THE SCRIPT WON'T WORK.
+MAKE SURE **DIALOG** IS INSTALLED OR THE SCRIPT WON'T WORK.

-Before downloading, make sure bezels are enabled in retroarch by going to **Settings>On-Screen Display>Display Overlay** and setting it to "ON".
-Make sure to also enable fullscreen in **Settings>Video>Fullscreen Mode>Start in Fullscreen Mode**, since these are made to be used in fullscreen and break on Windowed Mode.

 Type the following commands: